Most of us live on autopilot most of the time, acting and reacting in habitual ways.

-These dominant parts of ourselves have done an amazing job (you’re here!), but the way they function (and therefore how you function) may no longer be ideal.
+Our primary selves do an amazing job, but the way they function (and therefore how we function) may no longer be ideal.

 You actually have many aspects to your personality, which can be referred to as ‘inner selves’ or simply ‘selves’, and together they make up your personality as a whole.